-Following is the 51st post in a series from Parker Law Group Attorneys, APC about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
+Following is the 51st post in a series from Parker Taylor Law Group about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
 This rule is found in Chapter 8 – “Maintaining the Integrity of the Profession” and focuses on misconduct.
 This Rule of Professional Conduct, as revised, is as follows:

 Rule 8.4 Misconduct